Apollo Global Management's shares surge on resignation of CEO Black

 “I will raise the issue in closed session with the board and hope to have a discussion in open session as well,” said Brown, who does not sit on the CalPERS investment committee.

-Additional reporting by Greg Roumeliotis in New York; Editing by Bernadette Baum and Mark Heinrich
+Additional reporting by Greg Roumeliotis in New York; Editing by Bernadette Baum, Mark Heinrich and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.